Kubernetes

 Ports 48004 and 48006 are the default ports for an AP and a TE respectively.
 The database demo can now be accessed as if it was running locally on the machine.

 Port forwarding is used to simplify the database external access configuration for this quick start and works in a wide variety of Kubernetes cluster deployments.
-For configuring database external access in production, please read Connect to NuoDB Database Externally.
+To configure database external access in production, please read Connect to NuoDB Database Externally.

 Connect to the database